 Compliance with legal regulations is critical for banks, yet manual processes are time-intensive and costly.
 AI simplifies this by automating compliance workflows.

 Using deep learning and natural language processing (NLP), AI interprets new regulatory requirements and ensures adherence.
 While it doesn’t replace human analysts, it enhances their efficiency and speeds up operations.
-AI also enables banks to quickly adapt to changing compliance rules.
+AI also enables banks to quickly adapt to changing compliance rules, such as the EU AI Act.

 Predictive Analytics